himedlooff/doxray/README.md

 access to both the Less and CSS from the same object.
 If you want you can disable this feature with `merge: false` in the options.

-To utilize this feature pass an array to Dox-ray, making usre that the first item is the compiled CSS file.
+To utilize this feature pass an array to Dox-ray, making sure that the first item is the compiled CSS file.

 ```js